nixworks/public/news/2011/06/23/README.md

 ##### Tropical storm
 ### [The fourth tropical storm of the 2011 Pacific typhoon season, Tropical Storm Haima (Egay), makes landfall in southern Guangdong Province in the People's Republic of China. ](/news/2011/06/23/the-fourth-tropical-storm-of-the-2011-pacific-typhoon-season-tropical-storm-haima-egay-makes-landfall-in-southern-guangdong-province-in.md)
-_Context: China, tropical storm, 2011 Pacific typhoon season, Guangdong Province_
+_Context: China, 2011 Pacific typhoon season, Guangdong Province, tropical storm_

 ##### U.S. nuclear regulators
 ### [U.S. nuclear regulators say two nuclear power plants at the Fort Calhoun plant, about 20 miles north of Omaha, Nebraska, have protected critical equipment from the rising waters of the Missouri River even though flooding has already reached the grounds of one of them. ](/news/2011/06/23/u-s-nuclear-regulators-say-two-nuclear-power-plants-at-the-fort-calhoun-plant-about-20-miles-north-of-omaha-nebraska-have-protected-crit.md)